cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ### Definitions

 - `Host Chain`: The chain where the interchain account is registered.
-The host chain listens for IBC packets from a controller chain which contains instructions (e.g. cosmos SDK messages) that the interchain account will execute.
+The host chain listens for IBC packets from a controller chain which contain instructions (e.g. cosmos SDK messages) that the interchain account will execute.
 - `Controller Chain`: The chain registering and controlling an account on a host chain.
 The controller chain sends IBC packets to the host chain to control the account.
 - `Interchain Account`: An account on a host chain.
 An interchain account has all the capabilities of a normal account.
 However, rather than signing transactions with a private key, a controller chain will send IBC packets to the host chain which signals what transactions the interchain account must execute.
 - `Interchain Account Owner`: An account on the controller chain.
 Every interchain account on a host chain has a respective owner account on the controller chain.